kalidindis/katana-tutorial-swift/Chapter2/README.md

 In **(1)** we create the window we will use to render the UI.
 We assign a simple instance of `UIViewController` as `rootViewController`.
 We don't use view controllers in Katana,  but `UIKit` requires them.

 In **(2)** we create a `GameBoard` instance, which is the description where we will put our UI.
-The only property we need to set it the frame of this piece of UI.
+The only property we need to set is the frame of this piece of UI.
 Since we want to have it fullscreen, we use `UIScreen.main.bounds`

 In **(3)** we trigger the render operation.
 This is where Katana will use the description to compute the UI to render in the screen. `Renderer` is charge of this.
 We don't need any logic right now, so we can leave the store empty (in the next chapters we will use it though!).

 **GameBoard**

 The `GameBoard` description just contains a simple full screen red view.
-The only piece of code that we want to discuss is the following
+The only piece of code that we want to discuss is the following:

 ```swift
 struct GameBoard: NodeDescription {